domcrosby-Courses/udacity-react-book/README.md

 This project was released previously by me with a different udacity account through the workspace.
 I have updated this to run from create-react-app but the content is largely the same.

+To get started developing right away:

+- install all project dependencies with `npm install`
+- start the development server with `npm start`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts